MicolZazzarini/SAR_Ship_Detector/README.md

 - Advanced augmentation techniques
 - Further speed improvements

+The code for YOLOv8 was taken from the reference repository [Ultralytics YOLOv8 GitHub Repository](https://github.com/ultralytics/ultralytics).

 ### YOLOv10

 YOLOv10 represents the latest iteration in the YOLO series, featuring cutting-edge improvements in both model architecture and training techniques.
 This version is designed to provide state-of-the-art performance across a wide range of object detection tasks.